faysou/MTools/README.md

 ### Automatic installation

-To install the ClasslessObjects package evaluate:
+To install the MTools package evaluate:
 ```Mathematica
 Get["https://raw.githubusercontent.com/faysou/MTools/master/BootstrapInstall.m"]
 ```

-Note that this will also install [ProjectInstaller](https://github.com/lshifr/ProjectInstaller) package, if you don't have it already installed.
+Note that this will also install the [ProjectInstaller](https://github.com/lshifr/ProjectInstaller) package, if you don't have it already installed.